ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 Simulation Output
 ~~~~~~~~~~~~~~~~~

-This csv file simply contains the ID number, position, spawn time, inspection time and supression time
+This csv file contains the ID number, position, spawn time, inspection time and supression time
 of every strike from the scenario.
 If a strike was not inspected or suppressed (either because it
-did not ignite or there were no water bombers avalible), the inspected or suppression time will be
+did not ignite or there were no water bombers available), the inspected or suppression time will be
 denoted 'N/A'.

 UAV Event Updates